-ROC is the service provider (agent) for the EME SWD System and has no ownership of any portion of the pipeline, well, or facility.
+ROC is the service provider (agent) for the Vacuum SWD System and has no ownership of any portion of the pipeline, well, or facility.
 The System is owned by a consortium of oil producers, System Parties, who provide all operating capital on a percentage ownership/usage basis.

-Replacement/closure projects of this magnitude require System Party AFE approval and work begins as funds are received.
+Upgrade/closure projects of this magnitude require System Party AFE approval and work beings as funds are received.
+The Vacuum SWD System has been abandoned.